How maturing digital media and network technologies are transforming place, culture, politics, and infrastructure in our everyday life.

 Four chapters—each by an interdisciplinary team of scholars using collaborative software—provide a synoptic overview along with illustrative case studies.
-The chapter on place describes how digital networks enable us to be present in physical and networked places simultaneously (on the phone while on the road; on the Web while at a café)—often at the expense of non-digital commitments.
-The chapter on culture explores the growth of amateur-produced and -remixed content online and the impact of these practices on the music, anime, advertising, and news industries.
-The chapter on politics examines the new networked modes of bottom-up political expression and mobilization, and the difficulty in channeling online political discourse into productive political deliberation.
+The chapter on place describes how digital networks enable us to be present in physical and networked places simultaneously—often at the expense of nondigital commitments.
+The chapter on culture explores the growth and impact of amateur-produced and remixed content online.
+The chapter on politics examines the new networked modes of bottom-up political expression and mobilization.
 And finally, the chapter on infrastructure notes the tension between openness and control in the flow of information, as seen in the current controversy over net neutrality.
-An introduction by anthropologist Mizuko Ito and a conclusion by architecture theorist Kazys Varnelis frame the chapters, giving overviews of the radical nature of these transformations.

 HardcoverOut of Print ISBN: 9780262220859 192 pp. | 7 in x 9 in 1 b&w illus, 1 table